Kapelianovych/moru/README.md

 });
 ```

-If you will use any reactive value inside it, then that context will be reexecuted after value's update.

-> Only that hook and any function inside the JSX create a reactive context (except event listeners).

-The context autodetects all states (reactive values) that are executed inside it.
-It's an important thing that it cannot detect declared, but _not invoked_, values.
+It's an important thing that a context cannot detect declared, but _not invoked_, values.

 ```JavaScript
 useEffect(() => {